Origin and History

 Service during the War

 In 1757, the regiment initially garrisoned places in the area of New York.
 It was selected for the planned Campaign against Louisbourg or Québec.
 In early June, the transport fleet carrying the 22nd Foot sailed from New York, arriving at Halifax on June 30.
 Three French Naval Squadrons reinforced Louisbourg that summer and the expedition was cancelled.
 Major-General O'Farrell died in the summer.
 Lack of winter quarters at Halifax forced the relocation of the regiment to the area around Albany.

-In Spring 1758, the regiment returned to Halifax.
+In the spring of 1758, the regiment returned to Halifax.
 On May 28, it was aboard the British Fleet who departed Halifax for a second attempt against the Fortress of Louisbourg in Canada.
 On June 8, when Amherst's Army landed near Louisbourg, the regiment was part of the right brigade under Whitmore.
 During the landing, the regiment had Lieutenants Pierce Butler, John Jermyn, and William Hamilton wounded; also several private soldiers killed and wounded.
 In June and July, the regiment took part in the Siege of Louisbourg which surrendered on July 27.
 After the capture of the fortress, the regiment remained there as part of the garrison while its commander, Brigadier-General Whitmore was made governor of Cape Breton and of the Island of Saint-Jean (present-day Prince Edward Island).